HeadBodyScript/gravestone-dungeons.github.io/feature-list.md

 Ability Duration            : the duration of the ability               Base: 100(%) Ability Efficiency          : how much mana the ability consumes        Base: 100(%) Ability Range               : how much range the ability has            Base: 100(%)
+## Maybe runes to level not only magicka/mana amount to be recharged, but also to increase power/strength of some single use or ritualistic spells.
+Runes only in exchange for defeated bosses?

 # User-recources
 # INFO : resources that are used to cast abilities
 # EXAMPLE: an ability will temporarily reduce your armor by X when cast || an ability will make the caster take damage when cast